 Reason 2.
 Oil sands should be one of the first fuel sources we avoid using as society moves to non-polluting forms of energy, not the next carbon-intensive source we exploit.
 We need reliable energy sources while we develop a new economy around cleaner fuels.
 Extracting, refining, transporting, and burning oil-sands energy produces among the most greenhouse gases of any transport fuel per unit energy delivered (Brandt 2011, Gordon et al. 2015).
 Expansion of oil sands production will exacerbate the problem of carbon pollution and slow the transition to cleaner energy (Unruh 2000).

-It is the case that oilsands oil is more carbon intensive than other sources but, only by a small margin and now with insitu technologies the carbon load for Oilsands fuel is falling.
+It is the case that oilsands oil is more carbon intensive than other sources but, only by a small margin and now with insitu technologies, the carbon load for Oilsands fuel is falling.
 What is certainly the case is that the overall environmental damage from oil production is greater by the producers of ill repute.
-Nigeria still flares natural gas off oil wells, like Canada did in the 1950s, Venezuela puts crude oil directly on road ways.
-Any oil production, coal production and to a lessor degree, gas production “exacerbates the problem of carbon pollution”, the focus needs to be on managing the use of fossil fuels until the solution to their safe use is found or until a substitute is found.
+Nigeria still flares natural gas off oil wells, like Canada did in the 1950s, Venezuela puts crude oil directly on roadways.
+Any oil production, coal production and to a lesser degree, gas production “exacerbate the problem of carbon pollution”, the focus needs to be on managing the use of fossil fuels until the solution to their safe use is found or until a substitute is found.

 Natural Gas Carbon Emissions Nearly Half Coal

 The actual mining operations are only taking less than 1% of the area of Alberta, this is a tiny footprint relative to the economic benefit the oilsands generates.
 When one contemplates the footprint of the overall transportation complex, for example, the oilsands is dwarfed.